 Lyndsay Rose- Founder/Director/Educator

-Lyndsay graduated from Millersville University with her Bachelors of Science in Art Education.
-She currently is working towards her Masters in Art Education with a focus in Special Populations from Moore College of Art & Design.
-Lyndsay has taught art for the past seven years with her main focus in under served populations.
+Lyndsay graduated from Moore College of Art & Design with her Masters Degree in Art Education with a focus in Special Populations.
+She recently has been accepted to the Doctor of Education; Special Education program at the University of Pittsburgh.
+Lyndsay has taught art for the past nine years with her main focus in under served populations.
 She has taught at the Lancaster County Youth Intervention Center and the Pennsylvania College of Art & Design.
 Lyndsay is a practicing artist working primarily in painting, printmaking, ceramics, and collage.

 Besides teaching, her joy in life comes from her three children and husband.
 Lyndsay loves to celebrate birthdays, read ghost stories, thrift store shop, run with her dog, and can homemade goods from her garden.

 Matthew graduated from Thaddeus Stevens School of Technology.
-As a carpenter and contractor for more than 20 years, Matt’s main focus in his trade is helping build and repair homes and communities around the world.
-He has served villages in Latvia, Lithuania, Honduras, and the First Nation’s reservation out West.
+Matt has been a carpenter and contractor for more than 20 years with his main focus in his trade is helping build and repair homes and communities around the world.
+Matt is Project Manager for the Lancaster/Lebanon Habitat for Humanity.
+He has also served villages in Latvia, Lithuania, Honduras, and First Nation’s reservations out West.

 In 2008, Steph moved to Virginia, and continues to teach a variety of art classes and workshops to all age groups in Mathews, Gloucester, Kilmarnock, Yorktown, and her home studio in Bohannon.